Modesty Blaise (1966 film): Cast

+Other actors in the film include Jon Bluming as Hans, Lex Schoorel as Walter, Roberto Bisacco as Enrico, John Karlsen as Oleg, Wolfgang Hillinger as Handsome, John Stacy as the Tyboria captain, Robin Hunter and Denys Graham as pilots, and Robin Fox as Desmond.

 Production

 In 1965, Mim Scala of the Scala Browne Agency saw O'Donnell's strip and acquired the film rights to the character.
 Scala had the idea of casting Barbara Steele as Modesty with Michael Caine as Willie and Sidney Gilliat directing, but he sold the production rights to Joseph Janni, who had Monica Vitti and Joseph Losey as his clients.
 Caine would ultimately star in Alfie, a role intended for his friend and former flatmate Terence Stamp, who wound up playing Willie.

 Modesty Blaise was released at the height of a cinematic trend: the popularity of James Bond had spawned a number of similarly themed films.
 Some were intended as serious spy adventures, others as parodies or pastiches of Bond and his genre.
 Director Joseph Losey and the screenwriters chose to follow the latter approach, by making Modesty Blaise a campy, sometimes surrealistic comedy-adventure.
-Playwright Harold Pinter made uncredited contributions to the final script.
+Playwright Harold Pinter, Losey's regular collaborator, made uncredited contributions to the final script.

 The film was shot on location in London, Amsterdam, and Naples.
 Interiors were filmed at Shepperton Studios.
 Gabriel's island fortress was filmed at Castello di Sant'Alessio Siculo in Sicily.

 Joseph Losey found it difficult to work with Monica Vitti, as she would invariably be accompanied on the set by director Michelangelo Antonioni, in whose movies she had become famous.
 Antonioni would often whisper suggestions to her, and she would take direction from him rather than Losey.
 Eventually, Losey asked Antonioni, whom he greatly admired, to keep away from the studios during filming.
 Antonioni complied.
 Dirk Bogarde likewise disliked working with her, saying in a radio interview years later that she was the only one of his leading ladies whom he had actively disliked.

 Modesty Blaise includes a metafictional element during one sequence where Blaise, while visiting a friend's apartment, comes across several newspapers with the Modesty Blaise comic strip, which are shown in close-up; artist Jim Holdaway's work is prominently shown, as is Peter O'Donnell's name.
 During the sequence, Vitti briefly dons a brunette wig and dresses up in a close approximation of how Holdaway depicted Modesty in the comic strips (images from this scene are often used to represent the film, including the cover of the first Pan Books paperback edition of O'Donnell's novelisation).
 Supporters of the film suggest this indicates that the film is not intended to take place in the same "universe" as the comic strip.